wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/adam-and-eve.md

 The etymology of the name of both Adam and Eve is uncertain, and several etymological theories have been proposed for each name on their own.

-One theory is that the name Adam is derived from the Hebrew word "adamah", which means "earth" or "soil".[^soil] This is in line with the biblical account of Adam being formed from the dust of the earth (Genesis 2:7).
+One theory is that the name Adam is derived from the [Hebrew]({{< relref "wiki/encyclopedia/hebrew.md" >}}) word "adamah", which means "earth" or "soil".[^soil] This is in line with the biblical account of Adam being formed from the dust of the earth (Genesis 2:7).
 Another theory is that the name "Adam" is derived from the Akkadian word "adamu", which means "to make" or "to create."
-This interpretation emphasizes the idea of Adam as the first human being created by God.
+This interpretation emphasizes the idea of Adam as the first human being created by the [Elohim]({{< relref "wiki/encyclopedia/elohim.md" >}}).
 A third theory is that the name "Adam" is related to the Hebrew word "adom," which means "red".[^red] This interpretation is based on the idea that the color red symbolizes life and vitality, and that the name Adam reflects the idea of the first human as the source of life.

 On for Adam's companion Eve, the etymology of the name Eve is as already mention neither certain, but it is thought to be derived from the Hebrew word "chavah", which means "to give life".[^alive] This interpretation is in line with the biblical account of Eve being the mother of all living things (Genesis 3:20).
 Another theory is that the name Eve is related to the Hebrew word "haya", which means "to live".
 This interpretation emphasizes the idea of Eve as the source of life for all humankind.
 In addition, the name Eve has been connected to the Akkadian word "awwatu", which means "living one", further emphasizing the idea of Eve as a symbol of life and vitality.